Tomb Raider: Angel of Darkness Remastered - A Game Started in 2025 and finished in 2026

 When the Tomb Raider 4 - 6 collection was announced I was excited to play Tomb Raider 4 and 5 with remastered graphics, but I was surprised Angel of Darkness was included as I thought that game needed more time to be worked on with more than just the graphics needing an upgrade, but I thought to myself that I would at least try a little to see if the team had made any improvements to the 6th Tomb Raider entry.

 After completing TR 4 and 5 Remastered I finally set my sights on TR 6 and let me to you it did not start off very well - I nearly gave up at the very start of the game.
-You see at the start of the area Lara is running from the police and reaches a building the has an option to barricade the door and delay the police from entering.
+You see at the start of the area Lara is running from the police and she reaches a building that has an option to barricade the door and delay the police from entering.

-As soon as I entered the building I started to pull the object that blocks the door but too my horror Lara was not responding and every time I tried to move the object the police would enter and thus the game would give me a game over screen.
-What is also frustrating about this part is that Lara would surrender herself when the police burst in through the door if she was still at the door, even if it looked like Lara still had time to run away - so instead of being able to move Lara way the game would take control away!
+As soon as I entered the building I started to pull the object that blocks the door but to my horror Lara was not responding and every time I tried to move the object the police would enter and thus the game would give me a game over screen.
+What is also frustrating about this part is that Lara would surrender herself when the police burst in through the door if she was still at the door, even if it looked like Lara still had time to run away - so instead of being able to move Lara the game would take control away!

 I finally decided to just try and run away and not think about the barricade on a reload of the game and everything seemed to go according to plan where I had to go to the 4th floor and retrieve a key for a 2nd floor door - then on return to the 2nd floor I took the now working elevator, but for some reason a police officer now stood in front of the door I had to access.
 You would think I would be able to stealth myself around the officer or take him out with hand to hand combat, but no it would be game over ever time you are even near him.
 I do not remember this happening in the original version - and this was the point where I nearly gave up as the game effectively soft locked on me.